stungeye/PagesDemo/README.md

 ## Hipster Hippogriff

-Sporting oversized glasses and an ironic mustache, the Hipster Hippogriff was into mythical creatures before they were cool.
+Sporting oversized glasses and an ironic mustache, the Hipster Hippogrif was into mythical creatures before they were cool.

 It roams the independent music shops of the realm, always on the lookout for the next obscure vinyl record to consume.

 ## The Spaghetti Yeti

-This high-altitude creature roams the mountainous regions of Italy, leaving trails of marinara sauce in its wake.
+This high-altitude creature roams the mountainous regions of italy, leaving trails of marinara sauce in its wake.

 Often confused with the traditional Yeti, the Spaghetti Yeti is known for its deliciously tangled fur and insatiable appetite for meatballs.